jnalanko/BD_BWT_index/README.md

-The code in this repository implementes a bidirectional Burrows-Wheeler index.
-The implementation is loosely based on the paper "Versatile succinct representations of the bidirectional burrows-wheeler transform.", by Belazzougui et al. at the European Symposium on Algorithms 2013.
+The code in this repository implements a bidirectional Burrows-Wheeler index.
+The implementation is loosely based on the paper "Versatile succinct representations of the bidirectional burrows-wheeler transform", by Belazzougui et al. at the European Symposium on Algorithms 2013.

-The code is set of lightweight headers built on top of the sdsl-lite and divsufsort libraries.
+The library is a set of lightweight headers built on top of the sdsl-lite and divsufsort libraries.
 Both of the dependencies are included inside in the sdsl-lite subdirectory, and they can both be built as follows:

 ```